jahewite/PigMonitoringResearch/README.md

 ## Datasets

-This project includes all the datasets applied in the research papers.
+This project includes all the datasets used in the research papers.
 The data can be downloaded here.

 ### Data sources